DUI Lawyer in Montgomery County, PA

 Based on observing these tests and noting other indicators of intoxication, such as stumbling when getting out of your car, alcohol on your breath, or slurred speech, the officer will continue with a DUI investigation and may arrest you.

-The next step is to measure your blood alcohol content (BAC) using a breathalyzer machine, usually located at the police station.
+The next step is to measure your blood alcohol content (BAC) using a breathalyzer machine at the police station.
 Always submit to the breath test.
 If you refuse, you could lose your license for up to one year, even if you are not guilty of a DUI.
-If your BAC measures .08 or higher, you will be charged with driving under the influence: usually a misdemeanor.
+If your BAC measures .08 or higher, you will be charged with driving under the influence, usually a misdemeanor.
 At this point, you will need to contact a lawyer.

 When a drunk driver operates a vehicle with a high rate of alcohol (a BAC of at least .10) and causes bodily injury, vehicle damage, or property damage in Montgomery County, the following penalties typically apply: